Manufacturer: Request For Music

 PITCH

-The PITCH output sends a 1V/oct control voltage corresponding to the generated note.
-The value is latched and held until the next note event, and it remains held while PAUSE is active.
+The PITCH output provides a 1V/octave control voltage corresponding to the generated note.
+The pitch is latched until the next note event and held during PAUSE.

 GATE

-The GATE output produces a short trigger pulse whenever a note event occurs.
-While paused, the gate output stays low.
+The GATE output emits a short trigger pulse whenever a note is generated.

 Design Philosophy